The Hidden Width of Deep ResNets: Tight Error Bounds and Phase Diagram: Proofs for generic ResNets

-Although we do not explore the continuous-time limits $\eta\to0$ in this work, it should be noted that those regularity properties are preserved in the continuous-time limit, in particular because $\Gamma_k$ only depends on $k\eta$.
-See~\citep{ding2022overparameterization, barboni2024understanding} for an extensive analysis of the properties of the continuous time dynamics.
+Although we do not explore the continuous-time limits $\eta\to0$ in this work, it should be noted that those regularity properties are preserved in the continuous-time limit, in particular because the estimate in (iii) only depends on $k\eta$.
+See~\citep{ding2022overparameterization, barboni2024understanding} for an analysis of the properties of the continuous time dynamics.

-\begin{proof} These properties are proved by recursion on $k$.
-Let $\Pp_k(i)$ stand for ``claim $(i)$ holds at iteration $k$''.
-First, if $\Pp_k(iii)$ holds, then we have that the mean vector field

-driving the ODE in~\eqref{eq:limit-forward} is continuous in $s$ (in fact, Lipschitz with constant $\Gamma_k\cdot B$, but continuity is sufficient for this part of the argument) and Lipschitz continuous in $x$ with at most linear growth in $x$ (uniformly in $s$).
-Therefore by the Picard-Lindel\"of theorem, for any $x\in \RR^d$, there exists a unique solution $s\mapsto h(s,x,Z)$ on $[0,1]$.
-For $i\in [1:n]$, the sample-wise gradient map $g_i$ in~\eqref{eq:gradient-NMODE} is therefore well-defined and thus $Z_{k+1}$ is well-defined.
-Reasoning as in the beginning of the proof of Lemma~\ref{lem:SA}, we also get that $\Pp_k(ii)$ holds.
-So far, we have obtained $\Pp_k(iii)\implies (\Pp_{k+1}(i) \text{ and } \Pp_k(ii))$.

-Now, still assuming $\Pp_k(iii)$, it can be checked from its expression that the map $(s,z)\mapsto g_i(s,z,Z_k)$ from~\eqref{eq:gradient-NMODE} is Lipschitz in $s$ with constant $ RB(B+1)$ and Lipschitz in $z$ with constant $B R$.
-It follows